-One of the few vampire anime on Netflix, and one of my favorites when it comes to Vampires.
+One of the few vampire anime on Netflix and one of my favorites when it comes to Vampires.
 I would have ranked this anime much higher if it was finished.
 However, there are only two seasons, so if you want to finish the series, you will have to switch to the manga.
 The story takes place at Cross Academy, which has two classes.
 The night class and the day class, as you can assume probably, the night class are vampires.
-Zero Kiryuu and Yuuki Cross are the prefects of this school and the only students who know about the existence of vampires.
+Zero Kiryuu and Yuuki Cross are the prefects of this school and the only students who know about vampires’ existence.

 Genres: Comedy, Slice of Life, Romance, School

 Taiga Aisaka meets Ryuuji Takasu, and their meeting is akin to a tiger meeting a dragon.
 This slice of life anime starts with the right amount of comedy, but as the story progresses, the romance keeps maturing.
 This romance comedy anime does not depend on the usual romantic cliches and hence is an exciting watch.
-While Taiga Aisaka is a small, doll-like student, Ryuuji Takasu is a kind person with an intimidating face giving a wrong impression to others.
+While Taiga Aisaka is a small, doll-like student, Ryuuji Takasu is a kind person with an intimidating face giving others a wrong impression.

 One day, both cross paths, and soon they find out that they love the other’s best friend, respectively.
 The odd duo starts to help each other to win the love of their respective crushes.
 The storyline is interesting as it is not predictable, and the comedy is fresh and throughout.
 If you love the first episode, you are going to enjoy watching this anime on Netflix.